thePeterG/CogsByAdrian/README.md

 [![Discord python framework][badge-discord]][discord.py]
 ![Version][badge-version]

+Attempting to Update these cogs for Redbot 3.5 for myself.

 Various fun and/or useful plugins for [Discord Red][discord-red].

-To add the cogs to your instance please do: `[p]repo add CogsByAdrian https://github.com/designbyadrian/CogsByAdrian`
+To add the cogs to your instance please do: `[p]repo add CogsByAdrian https://github.com/thePeterG/CogsByAdrian`

 ## Collection